 Who Uses the Ombudsman?

-Residents of nursing and personal care homes.
+Residents of nursing, personal care homes, assisted living facilities, and domiciliary care homes.

 Individuals receiving long-term care services in their homes and community.